-- Cemetery contemplation—these are meditations on the body after death, and are done to shatter the illusion of immortality
+- Cemetery contemplation—these are meditations on the body after death that are done to shatter the illusion of immortality

-Many times what stops us being mindful all day is something happening in the body, or ideas thereof.
-Health concerns, for instance, can cause serious stress that may prevent us being mindful for long times.
+Many times, what stops us being mindful is something happening in the body, or ideas thereof.
+Health concerns, for instance, can cause acute stress that may prevent us from being mindful for long times.
 Sensations in the body too, both pleasant and unpleasant, can drag us into mindlessness.

-By practicing mindfulness of body we detach from the body.
+By bringing awareness to the body, we detach from the body.
 We no longer see the body as part of the “self” but as a temporary thing that is separate to us.
-This helps us to detach from the body, and reduces our reactivity to bodily sensations so that we are less likely to stop being mindful because of a bodily experience.
+This reduces our reactivity to bodily sensations so that we are less likely to stop being mindful because of a physical experience.